-There are several variables to consider when you invest in a new furnace:
+There are a lot of variables to consider when you invest in a new replacement furnace:

 - What is your budget for a new furnace?

-- How much can you afford each month in heating bills?
+- What can you afford in monthly heating bills?

-- Does anyone living in the home have respiratory ailments?
+- Do you have anyone in the home with respiratory ailments?

-- How big does the system need to be to heat your size of home?
+- What size system will you need to heat your size of home?

 But have you ever thought about your furnace efficiency rating?
 Are you sure what it means?

 Note that this rating does not consider the potential heat lost through leaking or incorrectly installed duct work or attic insulation.
-The duct work in varying homes is different – some higher quality, some poorer, so the AFUE rating does not consider this in their rating.
+The duct work in varying homes is different – some higher quality, some lower, so the AFUE rating does not factor this into their rating.
 If you worry that your heating equipment or duct system is not energy efficient, give your Columbia installation experts

 a call today and we will provide you with a free in-home analysis and help you find out how much more energy and money you could potentially save each month.